You’re sure to learn something new from these amazing facts about Booderee.

-- What do you know about the history of Cape St George lighthouse?
+- What is the history of Cape St George lighthouse?

 - How vulnerable are humpback whales?

-- How many types of animals is Booderee home to?
+- How many types of animals live in Booderee?

-- Can you tell a Southern right whale from its blow?
+- How can you tell a southern right whale from its blow?

-- How did the Koori people use the bush around them for tools?
+- How did Koori people use the bush around them for tools?